Lyalpha/ifuanal/docs/tutorial.rst

 We do not want to consider sky spaxels in our analysis and, additionally, we do not want to perform fitting to low signal-to-noise ratio (SNR) spaxels.
-To circumvent this we employ spaxel binning.
+To circumvent this we employ spaxel binning in order to group areas of physically related spaxels.

-The spaxels are to be binned into distinct regions in order to increase the S/N of the composite region spectra for fitting. :ref:`hii-binning` and :ref:`vor-binning` are the two currently implemented methods, with the ability to also :ref:`add custom bins <custom-bins>`.
+The spaxels are to be binned into distinct regions in order to increase the S/N of the composite region spectra for fitting. :ref:`hii-binning`, :ref:`near-binning` and :ref:`vor-binning` are currently implemented methods, with the ability to also :ref:`add custom bins <custom-bins>`.
+For observations of starforming galaxies, the :ref:`near-binning` is the preferred method to bin into distinct star formation regions of the galaxy.

 These binning routines will populate :ref:`results-dict` with each bin.
 The information is stored as follows for bin number ``bn``: ::